Police appeal after altercation leaves man with 'serious facial injury'

-Police have launched a major enquiry after a man sustained a 'serious facial injury' during an altercation at The Boathouse, Saundersfoot on Friday night.
+Police have launched an appeal for information after a man sustained a 'serious facial injury' during an altercation at The Boathouse, Saundersfoot on Friday night.

-As a result of the altercation, the injured man was conveyed to hospital.
+Police have released a CCTV image of bald-headed man who was wearing a North Face coat who they wish to speak to in their investigations, as well as descriptions of two further people.

+A statement from Dyfed-Powys Police read: "We are appealing for information to trace a man we would like to speak to following an incident in Saundersfoot on Friday (28 October).

-Police are now keen to speak to a bald-headed man who was wearing a North Face coat.
+"The man officers are looking to speak to is bald and was wearing a North Face coat.

-They also want to speak to a man with short dark hair who was wearing a grey T-shirt with an emblem on the chest and also a woman with long, dark hair and a leather and fur aviator jacket.
+"Officers are also keen to speak to a man with short, dark hear who was wearing a grey T-shirt with an emblem on the chest and a woman with long, dark hair who was wearing a leather and fur aviator jacket."

-If anyone has any information which may help police with their investigation they should contact them at https://bit.ly/DPPContactOnline, by emailing 101@dyfed-powys.police.uk, or by calling 101.
+If anyone has any information which may help police with their investigations, they should contact them online at https://bit.ly/DPPContactOnline, by emailing 101@dyfed-powys.police.uk, or by calling 101.

 Alternatively, contact the independent charity Crimestoppers anonymously by calling 0800 555111, or visiting crimestoppers-uk.org.